celo-org/docs/blog/04-03-2023-interact-with-smart-contract-on-celo-using-ethersjs/interact-with-smart-contract-on-celo-using-ethersjs.md

   );
 ```

 - To send transactions, we need a wallet.
-The `ethers` library provide a module for generating a wallet instance.
+The `ethers` library provides a module for generating a wallet instance.

-Using `ethers.Wallet`, we can construct a new wallet instance from private key.
+Using `ethers.Wallet`, we can construct a new wallet instance from the private key.

 >Warning: It is unsafe to store private keys in javascript files.
 This is only for tutorial purposes.
 You should use a more secure way of handling private keys.

 `ethers.Wallet` expects two arguments.
-The first being the private key of an externally owned account while the other is a provider instance if you have created one, so it is optional.
-You should already created an account as a pre-requisite for this course.
+The first is the private key of an externally owned account while the other is a provider instance if you have created one, so it is optional.
+You should have already created an account as a prerequisite for this course.

 ```ts accountsUtils.ts
   // Replace the first argument with your private keys